 The Slovak Republic was formed on 1 January 1993 after the Czech and Slovak Federal Republic split on 31 December 1992.
-The Slovak Republic (increasingly referred to as Slovakia) is land-locked and borders the Czech Republic, Poland, Ukraine, Hungary and Austria.
+The Slovak Republic is land-locked and borders the Czech Republic, Poland, Ukraine, Hungary and Austria.
 It covers an area of 49,039 square kilometres (about two-thirds the size of Tasmania), much of which is mountainous.
-The population of Slovakia is 5.4 million (July 2008 estimate).
+The population is 5.4 million (May 2011 census).
 The Slovak Republic celebrates its National Day (Constitution Day) on September 1st.
-The capital of the Slovak Republic is Bratislava.
+The capital is Bratislava.

-Slovakia became a member of the OECD in 2000, NATO in March 2004 and the European Union in May 2004.
+The Slovak Republic became a member of the OECD in 2000, NATO in March 2004 and the European Union in May 2004.

-Over the past 20 years, the Slovak Republic has made a successful transition from a centrally planned economy dominated by heavy industry to an open market dominated by a steadily growing services sector.
-It is now among the best-performing in the European Union, with a GDP per capita of approximately 70 per cent of the EU average.
+Over the past 20 years, the Slovak Republic has made a successful transition from a centrally planned economy to an open market with a strong export orientation (exports as a percentage of GDP are approximately 80%).
+The Slovak Republic introduced the Euro on 1 January 2009.

+A number of Australian parliamentary delegations have visited the Slovak Republic.
+An Australian delegation led by the Hon.
+Roger Price MP, visited Slovakia on 13 October 2009.
 A delegation representing the Trade Sub-committee of the Joint Standing Committee on Foreign Affairs, Defence and Trade, led by the Hon.
 Bruce Baird MP, visited Slovakia in April 2003 as part of an inquiry into Australia's trade and investment relations with Central Europe.

 Bilateral economic and trade relationship

 Bilateral trade and investment links remain limited with the Slovak Republic, but are expanding gradually.
 An Agreement for the Avoidance of Double Taxation Agreement has existed between Australia and the Slovak Republic since 1999.